Residence Associations represent and provide services to all students living in their residence. This includes, but is not limited to:

 For more information about the programs and services that your HCA offers, please visit their website.

-Everyone is welcome to attend.
+Spokescouncil is a cooperative group of I-House residents who, among other important roles, organize social events and make decisions concerning I-House.
+All I-House residents are part of Spokescouncil automatically, and are welcome to participate in the Spokescouncil meetings.
+Meetings dates are listed in the calendar and are generally every second Sunday.
 Get involved in life at I-House – plan events and trips, write for the newsletter and make decisions that impact your community.

 The MPRA is a community based organization structured to identify community needs and provide quality programming and services to all residents of Michener Park.
 Their services, offered by enthusiastic volunteers, are rooted in Michener Park’s unique and diverse community and vary from settling-in counseling, to socialization programs, entertainment, and subsidized trips.

-For more information about the programs and services offered by the MPRA, you can visit their website
+For more information about the programs and services offered by the MPRA, please visit their website.

 Every resident in Newton Place is a member of the NPRA.
 The Association is run by a team of elected residents and volunteers who plan events and programs for residents, manage the Association, run the executive office and coordinate a budget.

-For more information about the programs and services offered by the NPRA, visit their Bear's Den page
+For more information about the programs and services offered by the NPRA, please visit their website.